SpudGunMan/bapi/README.md

-# bAPi / Build-a-Pi mark 2
+# Codename bAPi mark 2

-**PLEASE NOTE EARLY DEV RC1**
+**PLEASE NOTE DEV RC1**
 this is a early dev:demo for feedback:

-- no .desktop files yet items are buildig and most install, but no menu or icons last item to do and all..
+- no .desktop files yet, but should build and likley build install as well

+I havent tracked at all file:bin/set-enviroment.sh:line:86 has the setting to change
-PI3 setting cores to 2 for default, without cooling locks up - with cooling 3 or 4 seems ok.
+- PI3 setting cores to 2 for default, without active cooling locks up
-- I havent tracked more file:bin/set-enviroment.sh:line:86 has the setting to change
+  - with cooling 3 or 4 seems ok.

 ## Description